sst/guide/_chapters/create-note-api.md

 const dynamoDb = new AWS.DynamoDB.DocumentClient();

 module.exports.create = (event, context, callback) => {
-  // request body is passed in as a JSON encoded string in 'event.body' const data = JSON.parse(event.body);
+  // Request body is passed in as a JSON encoded string in 'event.body' const data = JSON.parse(event.body);

   const params = {
-    //
     TableName: 'notes',
     Item: {
-      // use the federated identity ID of the authenticated user for 'userId'
+      // Use the federated identity ID of the authenticated user for 'userId'
       // which is in 'event.requestContext.authorizer.claims.sub'
       userId: event.requestContext.authorizer.claims.sub,
-      // generate a unique uuid for 'noteId'
+      // Generate a unique uuid for 'noteId'
       noteId: uuid.v1(),
       content: data.content,
       attachment: data.attachment,